AliGhaznavi1986/Hybrid-CNNs-for-multi-class-segmentation/README.md

 If you find our work useful in your research, please consider citing:

     @article{unknown,
-    author = {Ghaznavi, Ali and Rychtarikova, Renata and Saberioon, Mehdi and Stys, Dalibor}, year = {2022},
+    author = {Ghaznavi, Ali and Rychtarikova, Renata andCisar, petr and Ziaei, MohammadMehdi and Stys, Dalibor}, year = {2022},
     month = {03},
     pages = {},